 Reporters are, by their very nature, inveterate, obsessive writers.
-Most journalists have a novel in their bottom desk drawer and many of those novels are about their trade.
-The public's fascination with this rather dubious and shady profession has meant that over the decades, dozens of reporters have published their novels-although most are long-forgotten, gathering mildew on second-hand booksellers' shelves, with enigmatic titles like Mightier Than the Sword, Paperchase End, and The Paper Palace.
+Most journalists have a novel in their bottom drawer and many of them are about their trade.
+The public's fascination with this rather dubious and shady profession has meant that over the decades dozens of reporters have got their novels into publication - although most are long-forgotten, gathering mildew on second-hand booksellers' shelves, with enigmatic titles like Mightier than the Sword, Paperchase End and The Paper Palace.

-For my research project I tracked down dozens of novels, short stories, and plays-98 in total-written by journalists from 1900 to the present day and read them with a view to piecing together an alternative history of the British newspaper press, told by its reporters.
+For my research project I tracked down dozens of novels, short stories and plays - 98 in total - written by journalists from 1900 to the present day and read them with a view to piecing together an alternative history of the British newspaper press, told by its reporters.

-Fiction, of course, is a work of the imagination, a miraculous alchemy combining experienced reality, fantasy, personal opinions, individual prejudice, and the bravely exposed secrets of the human heart.
+Fiction, of course, is a work of the imagination, a miraculous alchemy combining experienced reality, fantasy, personal opinions, individual prejudice and the bravely exposed secrets of the human heart.
 Are fictions from history evidence that something actually happened, or merely evidence of a particular writer's sour and inaccurate prejudice?
-Fiction, even literary fiction, must perforce generalize, stereotype, and exaggerate.
-Of course, no journalist would actually try to assassinate his megalomaniacal proprietor (Fatality in Fleet Street by Christopher St. John Sprigg, 1933); as far as I know, no actual reporter has discovered a plot to fake Christ's tomb and thus bring down Christian civilization (When It Was Dark by Guy Thorne, 1903) and no journalist-on any self-respecting newspaper anyway-has actually invented an entirely fictitious fallen woman who sold her innocence for glitter and furs and then confessed all to a newspaper (A Crooked Sixpence by Murray Sayle, 1961).
+Fiction, even literary fiction must perforce generalise, stereotype and exaggerate.
+Of course, no journalist would actually try to assassinate his megalomaniacal proprietor (Fatality in Fleet Street by Christopher St John Sprigg, 1933); as far as I know, no actual reporter has discovered a plot to fake Christ's tomb and thus bring down Christian civilisation (When it was Dark, by Guy Thorne, 1903) and no journalist - on any self-respecting newspaper anyway - has actually invented an entirely fictitious fallen woman who sold her innocence for glitter and furs and then confessed all to a newspaper (A Crooked Sixpence by Murray Sayle, 1961).

-Evelyn Waugh's intricate fantasy of the life of the foreign press pack, Scoop (1938), as "a novel of pitiless realism."
-Journalists know there is an inescapable truth at the heart of Waugh's novel; that the country many reporters inhabit, for better or worse, as they attempt to fix and explain a fluctuating and inexplicable universe, is "Absurdistan."
+However neither was the journalist Christopher Hitchens wrong when he described Evelyn Waugh's intricate fantasy on the life of the foreign press pack, Scoop (1938), as 'a novel of pitiless realism'.
+Journalists know there is an inescapable truth at the heart of Waugh's novel; that the country many reporters inhabit, for better or worse, as they attempt to fix and explain a fluctuating and inexplicable Universe, is 'Absurdistan.'
 Similarly, fabrication of stories within the pages of newspapers and on television has always taken place.
-Former Guardian Woman's Page editor Mary Stott's memoirs, for example, contain fond reminiscences of a colleague on the Co-operative News in the 1920s who "amused us greatly by keeping going for days a totally fictitious story about a well-known violinist's war-time exploits."
-Contemporary high profile examples of fabrication include The New York Times journalist Jayson Blair and former Independent commentator Johann Hari.
-The examination of large numbers of fictions produced within the same time frame, if read carefully and critically, can be dredged for the contemporary commentary they construct about the state of journalism at a particular point in time, as well as writers' particular prejudices both for, and against, "the old black art we call the daily press," as old newspaperman Rudyard Kipling fondly called it.
+Former Guardian Woman's Page editor Mary Stott's memoirs, for example, contain fond reminiscences of a colleague on the Co-operative News in the 1920s who 'amused us greatly by keeping going for days a totally fictitious story about a well-known violinist's war-time exploits'.
+Contemporary high profile examples of fabrication include the New York Times journalist Jayson Blair and former Independent commentator Johann Hari.
+The examination of large numbers of fictions produced within the same time-frame, if read carefully and critically, can be dredged for the contemporary commentary they construct on the state of journalism at a particular point in time, as well as writers' particular prejudices both for, and against, 'the old black art we call the daily press', as old newspaperman Rudyard Kipling fondly called it.

-The early 20th century Edwardian reporters who saw themselves as truth-telling superheroes, describe Fleet Street, with its burgeoning newspaper buildings burning with electric lights and ticking with telegraph wires, as a place where democracy itself is being nurtured.
-Working for the new daily popular newspapers such as the Daily Mail, Daily Mirror, and Daily Express, these reporters were immensely proud of telling the stories of working men, the miners, farmers, and industrial laborers whose stories had been ignored by the great Victorian journals.
+The early Edwardian reporters who saw themselves as truth-telling super-heroes, describe Fleet Street, with its burgeoning newspaper buildings burning with electric lights and ticking with telegraph wires, as a place where democracy itself is being nurtured.
+Working for the new daily popular newspapers such as the Daily Mail, Daily Mirror and Daily Express, these reporters were immensely proud of telling the stories of working men, the miners, farmers, industrial labourers whose stories had been ignored by the great Victorian journals.